-Jay J. Miller, 80, Director since 1998, has practiced law specializing in securities matters and corporate transactions for more than 40 years.
-Mr. Miller served as our Secretary (without compensation) from 1998 to 2005.
+Jay J. Miller, 81, Director since 1998, has practiced law specializing in securities matters and corporate transactions for more than 40 years.
+Mr. Miller served as our Secretary (without compensation) from 1998 to

+2005.
 Mr. Miller also serves as a director of several of our wholly-owned subsidiaries, and is Chairman of the Board of Gulf USA Corporation, a property and natural resource company.
 He is also a director of Integrated Business Systems, Inc., a real estate management technology company, Verisight, Inc., a privately-held provider of 401(k) and other retirement plan services, and its affiliated non-depository trust company, Verisight Trust Company.
-In March 2009, Mr. Miller became a director and member of the Audit Committee of One West Bank, a federally-chartered thrift institution.
+From March 2009 until February 2014, Mr. Miller was a director and member of the Audit Committee of One West Bank, a federally-chartered thrift institution.
 Mr. Miller received a B.A. from Syracuse University and a J.D. from Columbia University School of Law.